solana-developers/solana-cookbook/docs/references/token.md

   </SolanaCodeGroupItem>
 </SolanaCodeGroup>

-## How to get a token mint
+## How to get mint information from a mint account

-In order to get the current supply, authority, or decimals a token has, you will need to get the account info for the token mint.
+In order to get the current supply, authority, or decimals a token has, you will need to get the account info for the mint accont.

 <SolanaCodeGroup>
   <SolanaCodeGroupItem title="TS" active>